szkkng/kengo-dev/posts/jr-granular.md

 }
 ```

-Prepare customised colours for use in the UI.
+Create customised colours for use in the UI.

 ```text:CommandLine
 $ touch Source/MyColours.h